Australia's working holiday visas just got better

 How can I stay for up to three years?

 There are a few conditions, but the most important is that you’ll need to complete six months of specified work during your second year to qualify.
 Previously, WHM visa holders were required to work in specific areas of Australia to qualify, but to make this easier to achieve, WHM visa holders are now able to work in a wider geographical area across Australia.
 You can also now stay with the same agricultural employer for up to 12 months (previously six months).
-This gives you the chance to experience Australia’s beautiful countryside – or experience an outback adventure – while getting to know the people in Australia’s incredible countryside at the same time.
+This gives you the chance to experience Australia’s beautiful countryside – or experience an outback adventure – while getting to really know the locals at the same time.

 Is my country eligible to apply for this visa?